 Numerous major financial institutions, including Citigroup and HSBC, in investigations in the U.S., Europe and Asia regarding allegations of manipulation and collusion concerning Foreign Exchange (FX) trading, and LIBOR, ISDAFIX, and other benchmark rates.

 OpenText in its $1.42 billion acquisition of Carbonite, its $1.62 billion acquisition of Dell EMC’s enterprise content division and in its previous $1.165 billion acquisition of GXS Group.

 Sabre Holdings in an appellate victory overturning a jury verdict for US Airways in a challenge to Sabre’s online contracts; appellate court affirmed Cleary’s summary judgment victories that sharply reduce damages.

 Saint-Gobain in its $1.4 billion acquisition of Continental Building Products.

 Sanofi US in winning summary judgment in a multibillion-dollar lawsuit challenging its loyalty discounts program—a decision upheld by the Third Circuit.

 SES Astra before the EU General Court in winning the dismissal of appeals against the European Commission decision finding that the state measures at issue constituted unlawful and incompatible State aid.

 Teladoc in winning a landmark preliminary injunction against the Texas Medical Board, preventing the implementation of a rule that effectively would have ended telehealth in Texas.

-Western Digital in its $4.8 billion acquisition of Hitachi’s hard drive business, which required approval in the U.S., EU, China and other jurisdictions; also advised Western Digital in its acquisitions of sTec and Virident Systems.
+Western Digital in its approximately $17 billion acquisition of SanDisk, as well as its previous $4.8 billion acquisition of Hitachi’s hard disk drive business, both of which required approval in the U.S., EU, China and other jurisdictions.